Meet the Team

 Shabnam Patel

-Shabnam joined MECC after completing her Master’s degree in IT with Distinction.
-She specialises in website development, social media management, and IT support, helping individuals and organisations build a strong online presence and keep things running smoothly.
+Shabnam Patel joined MECC Trust following the completion of her Master’s degree in Information Technology with Project Management, awarded with Distinction.
+She specialises in website development, social media management, IT support, and digital project coordination, helping to strengthen the organisation’s online presence and improve service delivery.

-Fluent in English, Hindi, Urdu, and Gujarati, Shabnam supports a wide range of communities, making digital services more accessible and easier to understand.
+Fluent in English, Hindi, Urdu, and Gujarati, Shabnam works closely with diverse communities to make digital services more accessible and easier to understand.

-Shabnam also runs digital literacy classes at the MECC Digital Inclusion Community Hub.
-In addition, she delivers one-to-one foundational conversational English sessions, supporting women to build confidence and improve their language skills.
+She also leads digital literacy sessions at the MECC Digital Inclusion Community Hub and delivers one-to-one foundational English support sessions, helping women build confidence, improve communication skills, and engage more fully with digital tools.

 Suwinder Hundal